Please see our Entry Requirements page for general entry requirement guidance.

 - Learn about the history of musical theatre and its influence on popular culture

-You will be taught by theatre and industry trained professionals such as directors, actors, voice coaches, dancers, choreographers, sound engineers, singers and musicians who work alongside students not only on professionally produced shows and performances, but also offering first hand, vocational knowledge of the industry and its demands.
+You will be taught by theatre and industry trained professionals such as directors, actors, voice coaches, dancers, choreographers, singers and musicians who work alongside students, not only on professionally produced shows and performances, but also offering first hand, vocational knowledge of the industry and its demands.

 You will have the opportunity to learn and perform across a wide range of projects from workshop performances and recitals to children's theatre performance, concerts and full-scale musical theatre productions.